drefeld/BleachingImageAnalysis/README.md

 1. An image analysis manual that show all steps from image pre-processing with darktable to image analysis in ImageJ.
 2. An ImageJ macro that allows quick semi-automatic processing of coral fragment images.

+Example images are available upon request to the corresponding authors.

-Please cite the article if you use any of the available information to create your own image analysis workflow.
+Please cite the article if you use the available information to create your own image analysis workflow.